Arrowana/naughty-boy-with-idl/README.md

 Trusting a specific program with visibly no way to use user funds is not enough

-The hidden IDL feature can be used to drain SOL from the user by creating, resizing and closing the IDL account
+The IDL feature can be used to drain SOL from the user by creating, resizing and closing the IDL account

-This is dangerous for blanket whitelists to safe program while "blind" signing
+This is dangerous for blanket whitelists to safe programs while "blind" signing

 Nice anchor feature